web2solutions/voodux/README.md

 # VooduX

-> "with bateries included" agnostic scalable "M" layer for React, Vue, ExtJS, DHTMLX and Vanilla.JS
+Web application `state` on steroids.
+Agile prototype database driven, `serverless` and `conectionless` web application with no efforts.
+The missing building block for enterprise and modern web applications.

-> The missing building block for enterprise and modern web applications
+`This is a work in progress project!`

 ```bash
   $ npm install voodux --save